Cleveland Browns Team History and Timeline

 How Did the Cleveland Browns Get Their Name?

 Arthur McBride wanted to name the Browns in honor of Paul Brown, but Brown strongly opposed the idea.
-McBride decided to hold a competition to decide what the franchise would be called, resulting in the Cleveland Panthers being the top choice.
-However, Paul Brown opposed this because he had been part of a failed franchise with the same name.
+McBride decided to hold a competition to decide what the franchise would be called, resulting in the Cleveland Browns being the top choice.
+Brown’s opposition to the idea led to the team choosing another entry name, the Panthers, however, a local businessman owned the rights to the name from a failed former football team.

 Paul Brown's Influence on Football